pmizio/typescript-tools.nvim/README.md

     -- be too much this option reduce count of them by removing member references from lenses disable_member_code_lens = true,
     -- JSXCloseTag
-    -- WARNING: it is disabled by default (maybe you configuration or distro already uses nvim-auto-tag, -- that maybe have a conflict if enable this feature. ) jsx_close_tag = {
+    -- WARNING: it is disabled by default (maybe you configuration or distro already uses nvim-ts-autotag, -- that maybe have a conflict if enable this feature. ) jsx_close_tag = {
         enable = false,